 The Gaffney Fire Department has developed from a volunteer department with only a hose cart to a paid department with 33 paid firefighters, 1 paid fire chief, 1 paid secretary, and 1 paid Training Officer operating 7 pieces of fire fighting apparatus protecting approximately 25,000 residents of the Greater City of Gaffney area.
 All firefighters are trained to the NFPA level of Firefighter II, Hazardous Materials Technician and medical First Responder.
 We staff two of our three fire stations with one engine company each while the company at the main station splits duty as ladder and engine company.
 We also have a reserve engine and three support vehicles.

 Our fire district is made up of a mixture of residential, commercial and industrial facilities, including approximately 10 miles of Interstate 85, a major route of travel between Washington D.C. and Atlanta, Georgia; 10 miles of the Plantation and Williams petroleum pipelines; 12 miles of railroad with 26 freight and passenger trains each day; and two power generation plants located along the Broad River.
-In 2008, the three Gaffney Fire Department stations responded to over 2500 calls for fire, rescue and medical assistance.

 The Gaffney Fire Department installs smoke detectors in owner occupied houses of needy citizens in our district.
 Please contact the main station (864) 487-8516 located at 205 N. Limestone Street for assistance.
 If you rent your home then please contact your landlord, they are legally bound to provide smoke detectors for you.